nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3i.
 It allows to repeat reminders on a periodic basis.<br>
 3j.
 It can show all previous events which are marked done.<br>

+4. **Reminders**

+4a.
+It has CRUD features. <br>
+4b.
+It has a search function. <br>
+4c.
+It has different tabs for today, tomorrow and date-wise events. <br>
+4d.
+It allows to set priorities for different tasks. <br>
+4e.
+It allows to repeat reminders on a periodic basis. <br>
+4f.
+It can show all previous events which are marked ‘done’. <br>